Zen and the Art of Winning: Phil Jackson’s Team Leadership

 Then fate took him down a completely different path.

 Turned out he was pretty good at basketball.
 He won two state titles with his high school varsity basketball team, which got him scouted to the University of North Dakota’s team.
 In 1967, he got drafted into the NBA by the New York Knicks, who won two championship titles with him on board (in 1970 and 1973).

 While he was never a powerhouse player, Jackson was intelligent and determined.
 Fans liked him; teammates respected him.
 The qualities of character and strategy that animated his coaching philosophy were already apparent.

-Then he won, a lot.
+He won, a lot.
 He clinched the NBA Championship Title a whopping 11 times over 20 seasons, as indicated in the title of his 2013 book, Eleven Rings: The Soul of Success.

-Phil Jackson left his NBA coaching career with a jaw-dropping .704 winning percentage, the highest ever.
+He left his NBA coaching career with a jaw-dropping .704 winning percentage, the highest ever.
 And he did it all... with Zen!

 Well, to be fair, it was Zen in the main, with a dash of humanistic philosophy and Native American cosmology as support.